 Genetics of Dravet Syndrome

-- 4-10% of SCN1A mutations are inherited from the parent.
-In this case, there is a 50% chance of passing the mutation on to future children
+- In about 4-10% of cases, SCN1A mutations are inherited from a parent.
+In these cases, there is a 50% chance of passing the mutation on to future children.

 - There are over 6,000 places for a mutation to occur on the SCN1A gene.
-Therefore, most patients’ mutations have not been reported in other people
+Therefore, most patients’ mutations have not been reported in other people.
+Even when two individuals have the exact same SCN1A mutation, their presentation of symptoms and outcomes can be very different.

-- Any type of SCN1A mutation can be seen in Dravet syndrome, and mutation type does not predict the severity of the disease
+- A wide variety of SCN1A mutation types have been identified in Dravet syndrome.
+Mutation type does not predict the severity of symptoms or long-term outcomes.

 My infant has received genetic test results indicating an SCN1A mutation.
-What does this mean?
+What does that mean?

 In years past, a mutation in the SCN1A gene has confirmed a diagnosis of Dravet syndrome in patients that were already showing the typical disease progression.
 When access to genetic testing was more limited, most diagnoses occurred after associated health issues had already started to develop.
 In more recent years, with greater access to genetic testing, patients are now receiving confirmation of the mutation at very young ages before the typical progression of the disease becomes apparent, leading to confusion in patient families on what to expect for their child’s prognosis.